-An Applicant who moves from one residence to another within the Authority's Service Area and for whom there is a recent payment history.
+An Applicant who meets the requirements for residential service outlined in Section I.C.11 and moves from one service location to another within the Authority's Service Area and for whom there is a recent payment history.

 3. Residential Farm Customer